lry127/SecureNetworkMessaging/README.md

    }
    ```

-   Now, we can read messages from client and send response back it.
+   Now, we can read messages from client and send response back to it.
 Here, we'll use the predefined `GeneralPayloadMessage` class to carry payload.

    ```java
    public class EchoMessageHandler extends MessageHandler {